Polish Workers' Party: Formation of a new sociopolitical system, PPR's role and program

 Operating within the Soviet-controlled international environment, regardless of the results of the upcoming mandated elections, the Polish communists had no intention of giving up political power and made no secret of it.
 Nonetheless, many of them believed that the reforms they undertook under the evolving new system would remain popular and would enable them to win future elections.

 The PPR invoked the tradition of social struggle in the Second Polish Republic and the party gained support of many politicians of leftist orientation from the peasant and socialist movements, who shared that point of view.
 The PPR promised radical land ownership and agrarian reforms as well as nationalization of the industry, banking and trade.
 The communists used nationalistic rhetoric of the prewar National Democracy movement in regard to the post-German "Recovered Territories".

 A "Democratic Bloc" of parties was organized around the PPR; it included pro-communist factions of the socialist, agrarian and centrist movements.
 Mikołajczyk's Polish People's Party was legalized and functioned independently as the only formal opposition; other political formations were banned and their supporters persecuted.

 The PPR itself comprised different factions, reflecting different experiences of its members.
 Some of the PPR leaders referred to the Communist International tradition and proclaimed internationalist ideas.
 They believed in strict hegemony of the Soviet Union, which they saw as both necessary and desirable.
-This group was led by activists of Jewish origin: Jakub Berman, Hilary Minc and Roman Zambrowski, and by Bolesław Bierut.
-Berman, Minc and Zambrowski spent the war in the Soviet Union and were leaders of Polish-communist organizations formed there under Joseph Stalin's supervision.
 PPR chief Władysław Gomułka led the faction that also believed in the (politically necessary) Polish-Soviet alliance, but wanted to form it on more pragmatic bases.
 They stressed the Polish national interest and wished to pursue a more limited cooperation, as conditioned by that interest.
 All PPR factions were actually strongly dependent on and therefore practically dominated by Stalin's regime.

 In a broader historical perspective, the cooperation of Polish communists, other leftists and some non-leftist politicians with Stalin prevented a territorial reduction of the Polish state of great magnitude.
 In geopolitical reality, such reduction would be irreversible.